Laser cutters use a high-powered laser to cut or engrave a wide range of materials, including wood, acrylic, leather, and paper.

 - textiles (most woven fabrics, including cotton, felt, fleece, denim, linen polyester, lace, and silk)

 We have an assortment of all these materials available in the Maker Hub for you to use for free (except leather).
 See the Maker Hub’s policies on materials for limitations on what the free materials can be used for.

 Untreated lumber can be purchased from Lowes or Home Depot.
-Plywood, however, is not recommended from Lowes or Home Depot is not recommended for use in the laser engraver.
+Plywood from Lowes or Home Depot is not recommended for use in the laser engraver.

 Universal Laser Systems VLS6.60, 60 watt

 Accommodates materials up to 32” x 18” x 9” (tall)

 Glowforge Laser Engraver, 40 watt